mennovanslooten/mockqa/README.md

     # submit the form
     click         input[type="submit"]

-    # we should now be on a new page
+    # MockQA will automatically wait for the page to load
     assertText    h1                        Welcome, Menno!

 ### Dealing with asynchronous behavior